 The Amava team has collected (and read most of) the research, the books and the articles.
 There’s a lot of good stuff in there.
 Unfortunately, it’s often in fragments.
 Hidden gems that can be hard to find and even harder to apply.
 So here it is, reduced like a fine stock…the keys to living forever.
 Or at least living really long while living really well.
-The common things recommended by scientists, researchers, journalists (and bloggers), authors, gurus, coaches, spiritual leaders, doctors, therapists, Yogi Berra and Barbra Streisand.
+The common things recommended by researchers, journalists, authors, coaches, spiritual leaders, doctors, therapists, Yogi Berra and Barbra Streisand.

 Create a “resume” for the new you.
 Think of it as a LinkedIn page for your post-career life.
 At Amava we call it a Member Profile, but even though you may not be looking for a new career path, you need a central way to communicate who you are and what you want to do next to the many new people you will meet as you explore and engage in opportunities.

 Start early and keep moving!
 How do you do it?
 As Yogi Berra said, “When you get to a fork in the road, take it!”
 You may be shedding some schedules and routines, but you can keep your focus and sense of purpose.
 The key is jumping in and not overthinking it.
 Try things to see what fits your new life best.
 Be a docent at your favorite museum, join a softball league, brush up on your Spanish with group lessons.
 If it’s fun and fulfilling keep at it.
-If you need help finding things to do, talk to friends…or try the Amava Concierge.
-If you are having trouble getting started, join one of our Events or sign up for an intro session with a certified coach.
+If you need help finding things to do, talk to friends.
 The point is…if you don’t play you can’t win.
 Start exploring.
 The best way to figure out what’s next is to check out what’s available and what other people are doing.

 Five will get you ten!
 Research shows that a mere 5-10 hours per week (on average) of meaningful activities with others could add 10 wonderful years to your life.
 Think of it as replicating only those weekly hours during our careers where we felt the most useful, valued and connected (what experts call “purpose”)…for most people about 10-20% of their working time.
 The rest was “grunt work” or just “stuff that had to get done.”
 Now you get to take those hours and just relax and have fun!